kwameape123/fraud-01-kwameape/README.md

 5. A logger that helps to keep track of errors and how project modules function.

-**CSV data file can be downloaded at https://www.kaggle.com/datasets/ealaxi/paysim1/data** After downloading the data file from kaggle, make sure the name is **mobile_money_log.csv** to be consistent with the naming convention in the code.
+**CSV data file can be downloaded at https://www.kaggle.com/datasets/ealaxi/paysim1/data** After downloading the data file from kaggle, make sure the name is **mobile_money_log.csv** to be consistent with the naming convention in the code and then add to the data folder.

 ## Project Execution.